kitnil/awesome/README.md

 ## PHP

+- [versionpress](https://github.com/versionpress/versionpress) - Git-based version control for WordPress.
+Whoa!
+- [remote-manager](https://github.com/lazy-ants/remote-manager) - This tool is intended for mass management and monitoring of remote servers.
+Getting information about the status of remote servers, analyze it, provide maintenance as easily as possible, extend for your needs.
 - [leantime](https://github.com/Leantime/leantime) - Leantime is a lean project management system for innovators.
 Designed to help you manage your projects from ideation to delivery.
 - [howdoi](https://github.com/san-kumar/howdoi) - Get quick answers to common linux related questions, right inside your terminal by typing "howdoi [your question]".
 - [Organizr](https://github.com/causefx/Organizr) - HTPC/Homelab Services Organizer - Written in PHP